 Many students decide to gain overseas experience, either through summer internships or full-time jobs after graduation.
-While there are many benefits one will receive from having an oversea’s experience, there are some important aspects to consider before you can begin your trip.
-Review "How do I work abroad?" page in the International Module, part of the Career Development Toolkit to get a jump start of your journey.
+While there are many benefits one will receive from having an overseas experience, there are some important aspects to consider before you can begin your trip.
+Review "How do I work abroad?" page in the International Module, part of the Career Development Toolkit, to get a jump start.

 Clarifying Your Goals